-ICD-10-CM Code Description R15.0-R15.9 Fecal incontinence
+ICD-10-CM-Code Description R15.0-R15.9 Fecal incontinence

 Reviews, Revisions, and Approvals Date Approval Date Policy adapted from CP.MP.137.
 Removed criteria, codes, and references associated with sacral neurostimulation as it is not on the NC Medicaid fee schedule.
 08/19 08/19 Annual review completed.
 No changes to policy content.
-03/21 03/21 Annual review of CP.MP.137 completed.
-References reviewed, updated, and reformatted.
-"Experimental/investigational" verbiage replaced in policy statement with "have not been proven effective for the treatment of fecal incontinence, although they continue to be evaluated in clinical studies".
-Replaced all instances of "member" with "member/enrollee".
-"Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
-Minor verbiage changes to background with no clinical significance.
-07/21 07/21
+03/21 03/21